diplomegalo/Delsoft.Calendars/README.md

 ## Holiday Calendar

 Calendars are stored in the `Delsoft.Holidays.Calendars`.
-Each of them are specifics and groups a set of holiday.
-They can own a reference to an other calendar which can be consider as a subset of the calendar.
+Each of them are specifics and gathers a set of holiday.
+They can own a reference to another calendar which can be considered as a subset of the calendar.

-For example the Belgian calendar might own references to specifics calendar of each region : the Flanders, the Wallonia and the German-speaking community.
+For example, the specific calendar of a country might own references to calendars of its regions as the Belgian calendar might owns the Flanders, the Wallonia and the German-speaking community calendars.

 ### Belgian Holiday Calendar